-Paper Presented at the 65th Annual Meeting of the Plains Anthropological Society Rapid City, South Dakota October 2007
+Paper Presented at the Annual Meeting of the Montana Archaeological Society Kalispell, Montana April 2009

-The number of recorded armored horses in Northern Plains rock art has steadily increased over the past few years.
-With five of these figures known along the Musselshell River in central Montana, today this valley is home to more armored horses than any other limited geographical area on the Northern Plains.
+By the time Thompson arrived in northwestern Montana, horses had been in the state for over 75 years, and with the coming of the horse came accoutrements such as bridles, saddles, and even armor.
+In 1805, while in southwestern Montana, Lewis and Clark saw a Shoshone riding a horse with armor and described it as a coat, which was formed by many folded dressed antelope skins held together with a mixture of glue and sand.
+Although we have almost no ethnohistorical references to horse armor for the northwestern Plains and adjacent mountains, the rock art of these areas shows us it was known and used throughout the region.
+With five of these figures along the Musselshell River in central Montana, today this valley is home to more recorded armored horses than any other limited geographical area on the Northern Plains.
 The Musselshell also has the distinction of having the only painted armored horse; however, based on the number of new figures identified since 2000, it is likely not to hold this position for long.
-The purpose of this paper is to provide an update on armored horses on the Northern Plains and show how the newly identified Musselshell horses relate to others.

-Armored horses in rock art became a hot media topic in 2004 when Mark Mitchell published an article on the figure type in Antiquity.
+Armored horses in rock art became a hot media topic in 2004 when Mark Mitchell published an article on the figure type in the journal Antiquity.
 He focused on horses in Colorado and Kansas, of which there were four known.
 These included three in two Colorado sites, and one in Kansas.
-He also reviewed the known horses on the Northern Plains, which at that time included eight of the 15 recorded today and only one along the Musselshell.
+He also reviewed the known horses on the Northern Plains, which at that time included eight and only one along the Musselshell.